nmalygin-com/superb-jdbc/README.md

 Interface `Rdbms` combines interfaces: `Queries`, `Changes`, `Batches`, `Transactions` (factories of objects `Query`, `Change`, `Batch` and `Transaction`).

-This separation of interfaces allows us to not violate the _Liskov's Substitution Principle_ in places where we want to provide partial functionality.
+This separation of interfaces allows us to not violate the _Interface Segregation Principle (ISP)_ in places where we want to provide partial functionality.

 Note that extracting interfaces also allows us to use doubles (Fake, Stub, etc.) to write tests.